 In rare instances, a herniated disk can compress this entire set of nerves.
 This is called cauda equina syndrome (CES).

 A herniated disk can happen to anyone, but the condition is most common among males and people aged from

 Tips for preventing a herniated disk include:

-- resting and seeking help if symptoms occur
+- avoiding painful movements and seeking a doctor’s advice if symptoms occur

 - managing weight, if being overweight or obesity is a concern

 - speaking with a doctor about strategies to quit smoking for individuals who smoke